Large Models for Time Series and Spatio-Temporal Data: A Survey and Outlook: Large Models for Spatio-Temporal Data

 \subsubsection{Large Language Models for Video Data}

-As previously noted, current video understanding models frequently exhibit task-specific limitations and do not possess a comprehensive capacity for managing a variety of tasks.
+The emergence of large multimodal models marks a shift in video understanding research — from narrowly defined recognition tasks toward comprehensive, reasoning-driven interpretation of dynamic visual data.
 Recent advancements in LLMs have facilitated the application of sequence reasoning capabilities, derived from pre-trained LLMs in natural language processing, to various video processing tasks as demonstrated in LAVENDER \cite{li2023lavender}.
-Unlike conventional LLMs that take words as inputs and are pre-trained on extensive natural language datasets comprising word sequences, VideoLLM~\cite{chen2023videollm} encodes video streams into token sequences and employs pre-trained LLMs for video understanding tasks.
-This approach contains a meticulously designed Modality Encoder and Semantic Translator, which facilitate the conversion of inputs from diverse modalities into a unified token sequence.
-This sequence is subsequently input into a decoder-only LLM, and with the assistance of a straightforward task head, VideoLLM generates an efficient, unified framework applicable to various video understanding tasks.
-Video-ChatGPT \cite{maaz2023video} is a multimodal model tailored for video-based conversation.
+Furthermore, Video-ChatGPT \cite{maaz2023video} is a multimodal model tailored for video-based conversation.
 It combines a visual encoder adapted for processing video content with LLMs, enabling the model to comprehend and generate in-depth discussions related to videos.
-In contrast to the above approaches that rely on language data, Zhang et al. propose Video-LLaMA~\cite{zhang2023video}, a multi-modal framework that operates independently of textual data.
+In a parallel line of research, Zhang et al. propose Video-LLaMA~\cite{zhang2023video}, another multi-modal framework that operates independently of textual data.
 Video-LLaMA empowers Llama~\cite{touvron2023llama} with visual and audio information via Q-Former to endow it with the ability to comprehend both visual and auditory information present in videos.
 To ensure alignment between the output of the visual and audio encoders and LLM's embedding space, Video-LLaMA is trained on an extensive corpus of video/image-caption pairs, as well as visual-instruction-tuning datasets of moderate size but with superior quality.
-Valley \cite{luo2023valley}, a video assistant With LLMs, employs a spatio-temporal pooling strategy to extract a unified visual encoding from video and image inputs.
-It also curates a vast corpus of vision-text pairs for pre-training purposes, and subsequently generates a multi-task instruction-following video dataset, aided by ChatGPT for conversation design.
+Video-LLaMA-3~\cite{zhang2025videollama} further advances this framework by enhancing multimodal alignment and temporal reasoning, enabling more coherent understanding of long-form and dynamic video content.